syeo66/subsoxy/database/README.md

 # Database Module

-The database module handles all SQLite3 database operations for song tracking and transition analysis with comprehensive error handling and validation.
+The database module handles all SQLite3 database operations for song tracking and transition analysis with comprehensive error handling, validation, and advanced connection pooling.

 ## Overview

 This module provides:
 - Database initialization and schema creation with error recovery
+- Advanced connection pooling with health monitoring and statistics
 - Song storage and retrieval with input validation
 - Play event recording with structured error handling
 - Transition probability tracking with graceful degradation
 - Thread-safe database operations with transaction management
 - Comprehensive error context for debugging
+- Real-time connection pool performance monitoring

 ## Database Schema